 Steve has worked closely over the last 15 years with financial professionals and insurance agents throughout the Treasure Valley, including teaching specialized continuing education classes.
 He has also volunteered his time to the CASA (Court Appointed Special Assistant) program.
 The CASA program assigns a guardian ad litem for children who have been removed from their parents and placed into the foster care system.
 Steve appeared at hearings and provided other pro bono services.

-Please contact the firm if you or a family member needs legal assistance with estate planning in Boise, asset protection, probate and estate administration, wills, trusts, business formations, acquisitions and mergers.
+Please contact the firm if you or a family member needs legal assistance with estate planning, asset protection, probate and estate administration, wills, trusts, business formations, acquisitions and mergers in Boise.